History of feminism: Arguments for a new wave

 In 2005, Pythia Peay first argued for the existence of a fourth wave of feminism, combining justice with religious spirituality.
-According to Jennifer Baumgardner in 2011, a fourth wave, incorporating online resources such as social media, may have begun in 2008, inspired partly by Take Our Daughters to Work Days.
-This fourth wave in turn has inspired or been associated with: the Doula Project for children's services; post-abortion talk lines; pursuit of reproductive justice; plus-size fashion support; support for transgender rights; male feminism; sex work acceptance; and developing media including Feministing, Racialicious, blogs, and Twitter campaigns.
+According to author Jennifer Baumgardner, a fourth wave, incorporating online resources such as social media, may have begun in 2008, inspired partly by Take Our Daughters to Work Days.
+This fourth wave has inspired or been associated with: the Doula Project for children's services; post-abortion talk lines; pursuit of reproductive justice; plus-size fashion support; support for transgender rights; male feminism; disability justice; sex work acceptance; and developing media including Feministing, Racialicious, blogs, and Twitter campaigns.

-According to Kira Cochrane, a fourth wave had appeared in the U.K. and several other nations by 2012–13.
+According to journalist Kira Cochrane, a fourth wave had appeared in the U.K. and several other nations by 2012–13.
 It focused on: sexual inequality as manifested in "street harassment, sexual harassment, workplace discrimination[,] ... body-shaming"; media images, "online misogyny", "assault[s] on public transport"; on intersectionality; on social media technology for communication and online petitioning for organizing; and on the perception, inherited from prior waves, that individual experiences are shared and thus can have political solutions.
 Cochrane identified as fourth wave such organizations and websites as the Everyday Sexism Project and UK Feminista; and events such as Reclaim the Night, One Billion Rising, and "a Lose the Lads' mags protest", where "many of [the leaders] ... are in their teens and 20s".

-In 2014, Betty Dodson, who is also acknowledged as one of the leaders of the early 1980s pro-sex feminist movement, expressed that she considers herself a fourth wave feminist.
-Dodson expressed that the previous waves of feminist were banal and anti-sexual, which is why she has chosen to look at a new stance of feminism, fourth wave feminism.
-In 2014, Dodson worked with women to discover their sexual desires through masturbation.
-Dodson says her work has gained a fresh lease of life with a new audience of young, successful women who have never had an orgasm.
-This includes fourth-wave feminists - those rejecting the anti-pleasure stance they believe third-wave feminists stand for.
+In 2014, Betty Dodson, one of the leaders of the early 1980s pro-sex feminist movement, said that she considered herself a fourth wave feminist.
+Dodson asserted that previous waves of feminist were banal and anti-sexual, and that her work gained a fresh lease on life with a new audience of young, successful women who had never had an orgasm.

-In 2014, Rhiannon Lucy Cosslett and Holly Baxter released their book, The Vagenda.
-The authors of the book both consider themselves fourth wave feminists.
-Like their website "The Vagenda", their book aims to flag and debunk the stereotypes of femininity promoted by the mainstream women's press.
-One reviewer of the book has expressed disappointment with The Vagenda, saying that instead of being the "call to arms for young women" that it purports to be, it reads like a joyless dissertation detailing "everything bad the media has ever done to women."
+In 2014, Rhiannon Lucy Cosslett and Holly Baxter, self-described fourth-wave feminists, released a book, The Vagenda, which aimed to debunk stereotypes of femininity promoted by the mainstream women's press.